oracle-livelabs/apex/event-mangement/2-create-app/create-app-using-ai.md

 - An Oracle Cloud paid account, or free trial.

-- Project Data model created using Generative AI.
+- Events Data model created using Generative AI.

 ## Task 1: Create the Application using Generative AI